Fraunhofer-AISEC/cpg/tutorial.md

+# Code Propery Graph

+Ensuring the correct behavior of software is crucial to avoid security issues stemming from incorrect implementations.
+In this video, we present our CPG tool, a language-independent analysis platform for source code based on an adaption of a code property graph.
+Our platform has support for multiple passes that can extend the analysis after the graph is constructed and it currently supports C/C++, Java and has experimental support for Golang and Python.

+(TODO: Insert slides here)

+## What is a Code Property Graph?

+A code property graph (CPG) is a representation of source code in form of a labelled directed multigraph.
+Think of it as a graph where each node and edge is assigned a set of key-value pairs, called properties.
+This representation is supported by a range of graph databases and can be used to store source code of a program in a searchable data structure.
+Thus, the code property graph allows to use existing graph query languages in order to either manually navigate through interesting parts of the source code or to automatically find "interesting" patterns.

-# CPG Console
+## CPG Console

-While the CPG is mostly used as a libary in external tools, we decided to showcase its functionalities with a simple CLI based console that can be used to query the graph and run simple analysis steps.
+While the CPG tool is mostly used as a libary in external tools, such as [Codyze](http://github.com/Fraunhofer-AISEC/codyze), we decided to showcase its functionalities with a simple CLI based console that can be used to query the graph and run simple analysis steps.

-To launch the console, built it and then run `bin/cpg-console`.
+To launch the console, built it according to the instructions in our `README.md` and then run `bin/cpg-console`.
 You will be greeted by the interactive prompt of our CPG console, which is implemented by the kotlin `ki` interactive shell.
 The commands on this shell follow the Kotlin language.
 For more information please see the [Kotlin documentation](https://kotlinlang.org/docs/home.html).

 In addition to that, commands prefixed by a `:` are plugin commands.
 To get a list of all available plugins use the `:h` or `:help` command.